Verify an identity electronically

 - Go to a profile's Verify identity, Verify address, or Verify tax status task.

-- Click Electronic identity check.
+- Click Run check and select an option under Electronic identity check.
 The check results are returned.

 Reading the results